 and grumbling when climbing very steep gradients, and the drive sounds

 noisy under high loads.
-Fairly rapid wear is to be expected during
+Fairly rapid wear is to be expected.

-downhill, it is difficult to pedal fast enough to catch-up with it,
+downhill, it is impossible to pedal fast enough to catch-up with it,

 even in gear 9; so freewheeling is the order of the day.
 Going uphill,

-there is not much cause to use the lower ratios on ordinary roads, but
+there is not much cause to use the lower ratios, but

 the bike in this configuration is nevertheless serviceable if somewhat